What is Rainbow Fiber?

 12. Is there an installation charge?

-We are offering free installation for new customers.
-That’s a savings of up to $118 for residential customers!
+We are offering free installation for new residential customers in Atchison.
+That’s a savings of up to $118!

 13. Will my yard be impacted by the build?